 Like other honey products, the use of bee glue is controversial.
 The People for the Ethical Treatment of Animals are opposed to its use in any form because “bees are often left unprepared to survive harsh winters, unable to fight off diseases, or worse” and for many other reasons like the stress caused and loss of life to bees.

-Undeniably bees are killed in honey production for human consumption, though there are ways to minimize loss of life.
-For beekeepers who find other ways to protect the bees to survive winter and fight off diseases, they believe that harvesting propolis, if done properly, does not harm bees more than other types of honey production.
+Undeniably, producing honey for human consumption kills bees, though there are ways to minimize loss of life.
+For beekeepers who find other ways to protect the bees to survive winter and fight off diseases, they believe that harvesting bee glue, if done properly, does not harm bees more than other types of honey production.

-To harvest bee glue, beekeepers simply scrap frames, lids and hive boxes.
-One beekeeper reports that when she harvests propolis in this manner, she is “careful not to also scrape up bee parts, paint or wood…it saves me time gathering the purist of propolis”.
-Another way propolis is harvested from the hive is by placing a propolis trap inside the hive.
+To harvest bee glue, beekeepers simply scrape frames, lids, and hive boxes.
+One beekeeper reports that when she harvests the substance in this manner, she is “careful not to also scrape up bee parts, paint, or wood…it saves me time gathering the purist of propolis.”
+As an alternative, placing a propolis trap inside the hive makes harvesting easier.
 Some companies report they never remove any propolis from the brood box where the larvae and queen live in order to reduce the harm to bees.

 How to Take Propolis

-Use of bee glue can be found as home remedies, toothpastes, creams, ointments, drops, and dietary supplements.
-How it is used and how often depend on what it is being used for.
-If it’s being used internally there are extracts, tinctures capsules and tablets, or you could even consume it raw.
-For topical needs, there are creams, sprays, ointments, powders, and balms.
-For detailed descriptions of quantities and frequency for certain ailments visit here and here.
+You can easily find home care products that use bee glue, including home remedies, toothpastes, creams, ointments, drops, and dietary supplements.
+Whether you use it internally or topically, find a good, ethical source of propolis.
+If you use it internally, then look for extracts, tinctures, capsules, and tablets, or you could even consume it raw.
+For topical needs, find creams, sprays, ointments, powders, and balms.
+For detailed descriptions of the quantities and frequency for certain ailments visit here and here.

-Sloan Kettering warns that allergic reactions to propolis and bee pollen have been reported.
+But also be careful.
+Sloan Kettering warns that allergic reactions to bee products have been reported.
 Therefore, patients who are allergic to bee venom (i.e., bee stings), honey, ragweed, or chrysanthemum should not take these supplements.
 Bee pollen may increase the side effect of warfarin, a blood thinning drug.